basiux/basiux.github.io/roadmap.md

 Then watch the part from `2:35` many times until you get what he means.

 Finally, try making an analogy of this to your brain.
 The **left side** is everything outside of your brain.
 The environment, your body, your eyes.
-The **right side** is everything you can act upon, which includes your consciousness.
+The **right side** is everything the brain can act upon, which includes your consciousness (i.e. yourself) and your arms.

 <div class="videoWrapper"><iframe width="560" height="315" src="https://www.youtube.com/embed/-Irmtk5QG8s" frameborder="0" allowfullscreen></iframe></div>